Essy-dan/LITA_CUSTOMERDATA_PROJECT/README.md

 - Year: The year of the subscription or activity, often extracted from the Subscription Start or Subscription End date.
 This field supports year-over-year trend analysis.

+  ### Data Preparation
+  ---

+- Data Acquisition: The raw dataset was Downloaded from the learning management system (LMS) to local Excel for access.

+- Data Preparation and Exploration: Dataset was loaded and explored for initial checks, including verifying columns, handling missing values, and duplicates.

+- After dataset was brought to analysis ready state it was analysed as required using excel formulars and pivot tables.

+- Dataset was was converted to csv file and imported into your SQL Server environment to write and validate your queries.

+- The dataset was loaded into Power BI from the original Excel source file, enabling further analysis and visualization within the Power BI environment.

+Document any preprocessing steps taken, such as creating calculated columns (e.g., subscription duration, churn status), handling missing data, and defining customer segments.

 ### Tasks
 ---